 This Sunday, instead of watching the Pats and Giants in the Super Bowl – why don’t you plan on having a Sewing Bowl?
 You can still have all the great snacks and watch the new commercials on Hulu!
 This is a great excuse to get your sewing buddies together and get caught up on some of your unfinished projects.
-I will be spending some time with my Civil Sewing Circle and working on the blocks for my civil war quilt.

 Here’s a recipe for some delicious Smores bars that will be great for whatever you plan to do on Sunday.
 They are easy to make and easy to eat!
 Just don’t get crumbs on your fabric.